chochain/eforth/README.md

 <pre>
 > git clone https://github.com/chochain/eforth to your local machine
 > cd eforth
-> make sure your Arduino IDE have ESP32 libraries installed
+> ensure your Arduino IDE have ESP32 libraries installed
 > open eforth.ino with Arduino IDE
-> modify WIFI_SSID and WIFI_PASS to point to your router
+> inside eforth.ino, modify WIFI_SSID and WIFI_PASS to point to your router
 > open Arduino Serial Monitor, set baud 115200 and linefeed to 'Both NL & CR'
 > compile and load
-> if successful, you should see Web access info in Serial Monitor
+> if successful, web server IP address/port and eForth prompt shown in Serial Monitor
+> from your browser, enter the IP address to access the ESP32 web server
 </pre>

 ### Evolution - continuation of Dr. Ting's final work